 In November 2009, Mr. Roger Lynch became employed by both us and EchoStar as Executive Vice President.
-Mr. Lynch is responsible for the development and implementation of advanced technologies that are of potential utility and importance to both us and EchoStar.
-Mr. Lynch's compensation consists of cash and equity compensation and is borne by both EchoStar and us.
+Mr. Lynch is responsible for the development and implementation of advanced technologies that are of potential utility and importance to both DISH Network and EchoStar.
+Mr. Lynch's compensation consists of cash and equity compensation and is borne by both EchoStar and DISH Network.